bryceschuebert/personalWebsite/content/projects/printing.md

   - FMD
   - SLA
   - DMP
-company: ''
+company: 'University of Georgia'
-showInProjects: false
+showInProjects: true
-showInArchive: false
+showInArchive: true
 ---

 With over five years of setting up, managing, and troubleshooting various 3D printer types, I have a deep understanding of 3D printing best practices and use cases.